Flexible Heaters: Selecting the Right Mounting Method for Your Application

 Outdoor applications will experience an abundance of moisture that can cause mold or mildew.
 A company may also desire a mounting method that is not negatively impacted by the ultraviolet sunlight and that can withstand temperature fluctuations or humidity.
 In addition, the mounting needs to offer more thermal stability during high temperatures as well as flexibility.

-A silicon RTV is the perfect solution for outdoor applications with fluctuating temperatures and high generated heat.
+A silicone RTV is the perfect solution for outdoor applications with fluctuating temperatures and high generated heat.
 This mounting method is also suitable when the component will be stored for long periods of time.
 The room temperature bonding adhesive has a lifespan of up to 40 years.

 Rough and Sharp Surface Edges